Examples Of Psychosis: Understanding Psychotic Disorder And Symptoms

 • Difficulty understanding cause-and-effect relationships or making logical conclusions

-Common psychotic disorders that may contribute to psychosis symptoms
+Disorders that may contribute to psychotic symptoms

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) lists several mental health conditions under the umbrella of psychotic disorders, each with its own set of symptoms and diagnostic criteria.
 The DSM-V is a manual or guide used by mental health professionals in the US to help them diagnose mental health patients.